jthegedus/awesome-firebase/README.md

 - 🔧 [Fuego][fuego] - Firestore client CLI supporting document add/update/query with filtering and pagination.
 - 🔧 [Firestore Rules Generator][firestore-rules-gen] - Official (but experimental) Firebase Rules Generator for Cloud Firestore based on Google's Protocol Buffer format.
 - 🔧 [Firepit][firepit] - Firepit is a standalone, portable version of the Firebase CLI which has no depedencies (including Node.js).
+- 🔧 [Fireward][fireward] - Easy to use language for Firestore rules, similar to Firebase Bolt.

 ## Other